 The Company has two types of SAR plans to maintain incentives for high levels of performance and to recruit talented staff.
 The exercise price for SAR Plan A is determined based on the market price when issued, and the exercise price of SAR Plan B is 1 yen per share.
-Following the introduction of RSU awards instead of core deferral awards and all supplemental awards, no new SAR Plan B awards were granted in May 2018 in respect of the fiscal year ended March 31, 2018.
+Following the introduction of RSU awards instead of core deferral awards and all supplemental awards, no new SAR awards were granted since the fiscal year ended March 31, 2018.